Create and edit audiences

 - Choose from preconfigured audience definitions:

-- Due to privacy reasons, if you're adding users to your lists based on data sent to Analytics via Measurement Protocol, then Analytics has a 30-day window to add users to Display lists versus a 6-hour window to add users to RLSA lists (learn more).
+- Due to privacy reasons, if you're adding users to your lists based on data sent to Analytics via Measurement Protocol (Analytics Standard and 360) or Query Time Data Import (Analytics 360), then Analytics has a 30-day window to add users to Search and Display (learn more).

 - Keep in mind that unless you have manually configured sampling via sampleRate (analytics.js) or setSampleRate (ga.js) (enforcing sampling before data is sent to Analytics), Analytics sampling has no effect on the number of users eligible for your audiences.
 Analytics sampling can affect the estimate of an audience size, but not the audience itself.